mbelie/aws-testing/mqtt/readme.md

 # MQTT Demo
-A simple use of MQTT with a JavaScript web client and a Python IoT device
+Demonstrates simple usage of MQTT (via AWS) with a JavaScript web client and a Python IoT device